A high-end router that provides blistering-fast WiFi speeds for streaming, gaming, and more.

 Boasts DOCSIS 3.1 speeds for plans up to 1.2 Gbps.
 Broadcasts WiFi at up to 3 Gbps.
-Offers 4 ethernet ports plus one 2.5-Gigabit ethernet port for multi-gig wired networking.
+Offers 4 ethernet ports plus 1 2.5-Gigabit ethernet port for multi-gig wired networking.

 Can only be administered via a wired network connection.

-Features 4-Gigabit ethernet ports and powerful WiFi connectivity.
+Features 4 1-Gigabit ethernet ports and powerful WiFi connectivity.
 Beamforming technology focuses on the devices you are currently using.
 Supports 2 phone lines.

 This model exclusively works with Comcast Xfinity.
 Does not support gigabit speeds.

 DOCSIS 3.1 modem plus WiFi 5 router delivers speeds up to 3.2 Gbps.
-Router features beamforming and MU-MIMO for good coverage and smooth streaming.
-Offers 4-Gigabit ethernet ports for wired networking.
+The router features beamforming and MU-MIMO for good coverage and smooth streaming.
+Offers 4 1-Gigabit ethernet ports for wired networking.

 A bit pricey.
 Not WiFi 6.